MASTER DEBASER

 I have found that conscience is not a behavior at all, not something that we do or even something that we think or mull over.
 Conscience is something that we feel.
 In other words, conscience is neither behavioral nor cognitive.
 Conscience exists primarily in the realm of “affect,” better known as emotion.
 This likely is connected back to the self (Stout, 24-26).

-“consciously removing oneself” that Wayne Weiten mentioned earlier in this paper becomes elemental in the mind of the abject self.
+Thus the defense mechanism of “consciously removing oneself” that Wayne Weiten mentioned earlier in this paper becomes elemental in the mind of the abject self.
 Fear, anxiety and self-hatred take precedence in order to survive.
 The sculpted male figures, installation, and supporting aesthetic details convey cyclical disdain.
 A person can suffer from no redemptive qualities in this state.
 These abject souls live in a world full of illogical paradigms, destructive to their well-being.
 Master Debaser presents a glimpse into a psyche of the troubled mind.
 This disturbed mentality, though often repressed, is necessary and exists within everyone.

 Bibliography